gruppe-adler/Blechadler/README.md

 - Clone this repository to a location of your choice
 - Run `npm install`
 - Copy `auth_sample.json` to `auth.json`
-- Fill in your discord bot client token and server query credentials into this config file
+- Fill in your discord bot client token and ts server query credentials into this config file
-- Review `config.json` and make sure `serverip`, `port`, `sid` (virtual server id) and `noticesTargetChannel` match your preferences
+- Review `config.json` and make sure `serverip`, `port`, `sid` (virtual server id), `category` and `noticesTargetChannel` match your preferences
 - Run `npm start`

 ### Needed permissions